 Partizan reached the playoff round of last season’s Europa League, losing to Beşiktaşafter not dropping a match through the first three rounds of the tournament.
 The prior year, they went to the Round of 32.
 This will mark their 24th consecutive season in European competition.

 This concludes our look at the second qualifying round in the 2019-20 Europa League.
-As stated previously, we’ll be updating the various matchups as the clubs are determined over the course of the next month.
+We’ll be back with a similar look at the third qualifying round after the draw early next week.

 Until next time…